 - Well-geared combo chair set up with an effective split-pedal system and sturdy sculpting handles.

-- Compact floor-space footprint (31 by 55.5 inches) that doesn't sacrifice the chair's stability or durability in any way.
+- Smaller base that makes it compact enough to save floor-space with a footprint (31 by 55.5 inches) that doesn’t sacrifice the chair’s stability or durability in any way.

 - Comes with 2 sets of springs (heavy and light) as well as 3 hook-on attachments to give you total control over the resistance levels.